Outcome of themed inspection of Solvency II regulatory reporting by insurance firms released

 • Insurance firms have an obligation to provide accurate and complete information

-The Central Bank has published observations from analysis of data reported by insurance firms, and from thematic onsite inspections into the governance, controls and data quality around the regulatory reporting process.
+The Central Bank has published (PDF 3.97MB) observations from analysis of data reported by insurance firms, and from thematic onsite inspections into the governance, controls and data quality around the regulatory reporting process.
 The purpose of this analysis was to assess if insurance firms had established a robust and documented process for Solvency II regulatory returns.
 This analysis took place after the first set of annual returns were submitted in 2017.

 It is essential that insurance firms have a robust regulatory reporting framework in place as all insurance firms have an obligation not to provide information to the Central Bank, which they know, or ought to know, is false or misleading.
 Solvency II regulatory returns are used to inform the Central Bank’s assessment of an insurance firm’s risk profile and financial position.